Table of Contents - 4-H Member Policies C.1.

 Regulations for Market Steers and Market Lamb to be sold at fairs open to 4-H members statewide

-These regulations are for 4-H Members planning to show and sell at either Windsor and/or Fryeburg Fairs.
+These regulations are for 4-H Members planning to show and sell at Fryeburg Fair.
 4-H members need to send in the Intent to Participate Form to the County Extension office where they are enrolled prior to January 3 for Market Steers and Intent to Participate Form for Market Lambs must be sent in by May 1.

 - Market Steers must be owned and in possession by the 4-H’er by January 1st and Market Lambs must be owned and in possession by June 1st, the original bill-of-sale must accompany the Intent Form.
 Original bill-of-sale will be mailed back with the Approval Form.